 The second deepest blue hole in the world, this 100 meters wide exceptional blue hole reaches a depth of whopping 92 meters.
 This majestic under ocean sinkhole invites numbers of sea-divers and water sports champions of the world every year.
 The ocean water here is unnaturally calm and lucid.
 The bottom of the sinkhole is still largely a mystery.
 The numerous side passages, many of which remain unexplored till day due to the great depth- is the stuff fascinating urban legends are made of!

-The shallow, lucid waters of the Bahamas once acted as the perfect hub for seasoned pirates to attract and lure heavily loaded merchant ships to the reef, only to later loot the resources and kill the sailors.
-Many wreckages of destroyed ships can be found in the Bahamas even today which speaks of their cursed history.
+The shallow, lucid waters of the Bahama’s once acted as the perfect hub for seasoned pirates to attract and lure heavily loaded merchant ships to the reef, only to later loot the resources and kill the sailors.
+Many wreckages of destroyed ships can be found here even today which speaks of their cursed history.